Design U: Jeff Palmer

 Jeff Palmer grew up surrounded by the construction and design business.
-With a father who is a general contractor, a mother who is an architect and a degree in Urban Studies from the University of British Columbia, it only made sense that he join the family business.
+With a father who is a general contractor, a mother who is an architect and a degree in Urban Studies from the University of British Columbia, it only made sense that he joined the family business.
 For the past two years he has worked with his parents in their family-owned company, Prospect Builders Ltd., located just outside Ottawa.
 Prior to returning to Ottawa, Jeff established a small but successful construction company in Vancouver.
-Jeff enjoys cutting-edge design, making furniture, and painting – basically anything that allows him to work with his hands and be creative.
+Jeff enjoys cutting-edge design, making furniture, and painting – anything that allows him to work with his hands and be creative.